-If you do not respond to conservative management as expected then surgical intervention may be warranted to assist with reducing limb pressure.
+If you do not respond to conservative management as expected then surgical intervention may be warranted.
 A fasciotomy is a common procedure to do this.
-This procedure involves making an incision into the thick, fibrous fascia surrounding the compartment to effectively allow the muscle and associated soft tissues more room.
+This procedure involves making an incision into the thick, fibrous fascia surrounding the compartment to allow the muscle and associated soft tissues more room.

 - It is thought that hyperbaric oxygen therapy may be useful in the management and therefore resolution of compartment syndrome.
 Fitzpatrick, D. (1998).
 Adjunctive treatment of compartment syndrome with hyperbaric oxygen.
 Military Medicine, 163(8); 577 – 579.

 - Surgical intervention was avoided in individuals who were re-trained in gait and running patterns.
 Diebal, A. (2012).
 Forefoot running improves pain and disability association with chronic exertional compartment syndrome.
 The American Journal of Sports Medicine, 40(5)